malvesealves/dotnet-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project presents a .NET application construction from scratch.
+This repository provides a simple real-world restaurant managing system.
+Docker is used to set up the RabbitMQ environment.

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)